ConnectedLib/connectedlib10/modules/programming/section-3-6.md

 	</div>
 </div>

-> [I] listen to the kids that come into the teen scene, try to really track what they're talking to me about, what they're interested in… that's why I have a Doctor Who party, and I've done Minecraft.<br/>— Western Suburban Library
+> [I] listen to the kids that come into the teen scene, try to really track what they're talking to me about, what they're interested in… that's why I have a Doctor Who party, and I've done Minecraft.<br/><br/>— Teen Services Librarian at a western suburban library

 ## Current events
 Current events can be a great way to not only attract teens’ attention, but also to help them make connections between what they’re learning and real-world applications.